Bayesian quantum thermometry based on thermodynamic length: Bayesian estimation theory

 The essential ingredient required for the development of a parameterization-invariant estimation theory on a Riemannian manifold is the metric structure, i.e.,~an infinitesimal notion of length, on the manifold of quantum states~\cite{Jermyn_2005,Amari2007,Amari_1985}.
 A metric makes it possible to define the distance between states on the manifold, and more fundamentally, the idea of defining a probability density on a continuous parameter space, is not well-defined in the absence of such a metric structure~\cite{Jermyn_2005}.
 Suppose for a moment that the manifold possesses a metric denoted by~$g$.
 Then, it is always possible to construct a well-defined distance function, as the geodesic length -- which we refer to as the \emph{metric-based distance} -- defined by~\cite{Jermyn_2005,Amari_1985,Crooks_2007_thermo_length}

 where the quantity $d\theta g_{\Theta}(\theta)$ provides a parameterization-invariant integration measure, i.e., $d\theta g_{\Theta}(\theta) = d\phi g_{\Phi}(\phi)$ for $\phi=\phi(\theta)$.
-The metric-based distance is a distance between states, and is thus a parameterization-invariant quantity -- this is depicted in Fig.~\ref{fig:illustration}.
-To simplify notation, in what follows we will write the distance as $\mathcal{D}(\theta_{0},\theta_{1})$, referring only to the parameter values.
+The metric-based distance is a statistical distance between quantum states, and it is a parameterization-invariant quantity -- this is depicted in Fig.~\ref{fig:illustration}.
+To simplify our notation, in what follows we will write the metric-based distance as $\mathcal{D}(\theta_{0},\theta_{1})$, referring only to the parameter values.
+However, it should be kept in mind that this is a distance between quantum states.
 The form of the geodesic length above is valid for one-parameter problems.
 More generally, defining the geodesic length involves a minimization over paths~\cite{Jermyn_2005}.

 The above way of defining a distance function on the parameter space may still seem ambiguous unless a particular choice of metric can be justified.
-However, if we consider a measurement of the sample with $ {\text{POVM}}$ elements $\mathcal{M}(y)$ for $y\in Y$, then a key insight of Bayesian information geometry~\cite{SNOUSSI2007163,Amari_1985,Jermyn_2005,Crooks_2007_thermo_length} is that the likelihood associated with this measurement, induces a metric of the form $g^{2}=h_{\mathcal{M}}$, where $h_{\mathcal{M}}$ is the Fisher information (FI) associated with the $\mathcal{M}$ measurement~\cite{Jermyn_2005,Amari_1985,Paris_2009}
+However, if we consider a reference measurement of the sample with $ {\text{POVM}}$ elements $\mathcal{M}(y)$ for $y\in Y$, then a key insight of Bayesian information geometry~\cite{SNOUSSI2007163,Amari_1985,Jermyn_2005,Crooks_2007_thermo_length} is that the likelihood associated with this measurement, induces a metric of the form $g^{2}=h_{\mathcal{M}}$, where $h_{\mathcal{M}}$ is the Fisher information (FI) associated with the $\mathcal{M}$ measurement~\cite{Jermyn_2005,Amari_1985,Paris_2009}

-Throughout, we refer to the measurement $\mathcal{M}$ as the reference measurement.
-From the point of view of Bayesian probability theory, the Fisher information metric with respect to a reference measurement, is the unique Riemannian metric which satisfies both parameterization-invariance and any other invariance property of the likelihood function~\cite{Jermyn_2005,Jarzyne_2020}.
+From the point of view of Bayesian probability theory, the Fisher information metric with respect to the reference measurement, is the unique Riemannian metric which satisfies both parameterization-invariance and any other invariance property of the likelihood function~\cite{Jermyn_2005,Jarzyne_2020}.
 Moreover, according to Chentsov's theorem, any other (monotonic) metric on the parameter space corresponds to the Fisher information metric, with respect to some reference measurement, up to a multiplicative constant~\cite{Jarzyne_2020,Chentsov_1978}.